NW Argentina: Birding the Andes, Yungas & Monte Desert

 Day 1: Arrival in Tucumán

-After your arrival in this northern Argentinian city, we will transfer you to a hotel for the night.
+After your arrival in this northern Argentinian city, we will transfer you to a hotel for two nights.

 In the early morning, we shall drive up into the Andes north of the city.
 We shall be looking for one of the potential birds of the trip straight off the bat; as we wind through the forested Rio Los Sosa Valley, we will check the river regularly for Rufous-throated Dipper, and Torrent Duck, and the forest is also home to the endemic Yellow-striped Brushfinch.
 In the afternoon we’ll check a lake on the edge of Tafi del Valle for waterbirds, like Rosy-billed Pochard and Red Shoveler, among the more common waterfowl.
 Along the shore we may also find Paraguayan Snipe.
 The first of two nights will be spent in Tafí del Valle.